Wellenline/auddly-server/readme.md

 To display artist pictures you need to sign up for Spotify Developer Account and create a new application https://developer.spotify.com/dashboard/login

-## Artist Bio, similar artists and tags (from Lastfm)
+## Artist Bio, similar artists, tags & scrobble (from Lastfm)
-To display artist bio, get similar artists and tags you need to create a new Lastfm application https://www.last.fm/api/account/create
+To display artist bio, get similar artists, tags and scrobble your music you need to create a new Lastfm application https://www.last.fm/api/account/create